Getting started with Jira Data Center on AWS

 The deployment consists of the following components:

-- Load balancer.
-An Amazon Elastic Load Balancer (ELB), which works both as load balancer and SSL-terminating reverse proxy.
+- Load balancer: An Application Load Balancer (ALB), which works both as load balancer and SSL-terminating reverse proxy.

 - Amazon EFS host: A shared file system for storing artifacts in a common location, accessible to multiple Jira nodes.
 The Quick Start architecture implements the shared file system using the highly available Amazon Elastic File System (Amazon EFS) service.